skrub-data/skrub/doc/getting_started.rst

 ...     main_key="airportId",
 ...     aux_key="from_airport",
 ...     cols=["total_passengers", "company"],
-...     operations=["mean", "mode"],
-... )
+...     operations=["mean", "mode"],  # compute the mode of categorical features and the mean of numerical features ... )
 >>> agg_joiner.fit_transform(main)
    airportId  airportName  company_mode  total_passengers_mean
 0          1    Paris CDG            AF              103.33...
 1          2       NY JFK            DL               80.00...

-See the dedicated page on `assembling data <https://skrub-data.org/stable/assembling>`_.
+See other ways to join multiple tables on `assembling data <https://skrub-data.org/stable/assembling>`_.

 Encoding data
 -------------

-When a column contains dirty categories, it can be encoded using one of ``skrub``'s encoder, such as the :class:`~skrub.GapEncoder`.
+When a column contains dirty categories, it can be encoded using one of ``skrub``'s encoders, such as the :class:`~skrub.GapEncoder`.

 The :class:`~skrub.GapEncoder` creates a continuous encoding, based on the activation of latent categories.
 It